dijanin-brat/Tabski/README.md

 # Tabski

-In this file you can see instructions dor running this Node.js app.
+In this file you can see instructions dor running this Node.js app (node version used during development 18.16.1).

 1. Create new postgres database named 'tabski' (in pgAdmin4 or something similar).